This is my first post to this forum and first up, I'd like to thank all those that have come before me and shared their tips and tricks for everyone.

 Remove all the clamps and wood etc and check if everything seems to be in position.
 Slip drums back on and adjust the 17mm nuts on the back of the backing plate until drag is felt, then back it off a bit.

 Road test the car and repeat the brake adjustment.
 Don't forget to do the handbrake!

-I hope this info has helped and look out for the YouTube tutorial in the next few weeks.
+I hope this info has helped and here is a link to the YouTube video.